-- missing the matter with or without prejudice.
-If the board decides not to dismiss the case, the board may take any appropriate action, within its authority, that the board determines will serve the public interest. - (2) The parties to proceedings under this chapter may not settle disputed matters by compromise and conciliation without the consent of the board, except where the settlement is authorized by law.
-Upon receiving written notice that settlement has been proposed, the board may, at its next regularly scheduled meeting, consider the proposal as the board deems appropriate.
+(2) The parties to proceedings under this chapter may not settle disputed matters by compromise and conciliation without the consent of the commission, except where the settlement is authorized by law.
+Upon receiving written notice that settlement has been proposed, the commission may, at its next regularly scheduled meeting, consider the proposal as the commission deems appropriate.